lnvglr/character-diversion/character-diversion.md

 One particularly appealing concept is the atomic design system.
 It is constructed from atoms, which form molecules, which in turn form cells which make up organisms and species.
 This natural science analogy to the structuring of components goes back to Brad Frost, a web designer and speaker.

-Hannah Heinson (2022) adapted Frost's original structure of Atoms, Molecules, Organisms, Template and Pages, to a more coherent hierarchy.
+Hannah Heinson (2022) adapted Frost's original structure of Atoms, Molecules, Organisms, Templates and Pages, to a more coherent hierarchy.

 | UI Unit    | Scientific Category | Example                                                      |
 | ---------- | -------------------------------- | ------------------------------------------------------------ |